 In 1999, the Town loaned the Historic Georgetown Association, Inc. \$ 90,000 that is secured by a mortgage on the railroad depot property.
 The loan will be forgiven at a rate of \$ 4,500 per year for 20 years as long as the property is not conveyed to another owner.
 A loan receivable and other liability for \$ 90,000 was established to record the loan and the related deferred loan forgiveness.
-At April 30, 2019, the loan receivable and corresponding liability of \$ 4,500 were on the fund financial statements.
+This loan has been paid in full and the offsetting deferred loan balance has been completely forgiven as of April 30, 2020, on the fund financial statements.